Featured image

 In this article, we’ll break down what happened, why it happened and what other organisations can learn from it.
 Drawing comparisons with other incidents like the British Library Cyber Attack 2023, we’ll explore the wider trend of universities becoming prime targets for data theft.
 At CyPro, we help organisations strengthen their defences and reduce the risk of similar breaches.
 By the end of this piece, you’ll understand how the University of Manchester cyber attack unfolded and what steps can help prevent the next one.

-🏛️ About the University of Manchester
+🚨 What was the University of Manchester cyber attack?

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target

-Why Universities Are Attractive Targets
+Why Universities Are Attractive Targets?

 Lightbulb Icon Key Takeaway

 Universities combine open networks with high-value research data, making them prime targets for cyber attacks.
-Understanding this balance is crucial for building stronger defences.

 Section image for University of Manchester Cyber Attack 2023: When Research Data Became a Target